-Part two looks at how to do station planning well.
-First, we look at forecasting in the context of planning - how much detail is necessary, how far in the future should you look, and how to address both spatial and vertical growth.
+Looks at how to do station planning well.
+First, we look at forecasting in the context of planning – how much detail is necessary, how far in the future should you look, and how to address both spatial and vertical growth.
 In general, spatial growth drives the majority of station needs, although if there are areas of intense densification, then you may need to reconfigure stations within your community boundaries.

 Next, we look at the mathematical underpinnings of station modeling.
 The key point is that using traditional coverage models will result in a station plan that is too sparse.
 Probabilistic models are the most accurate and result in station schemes with the appropriate station density.